EncoreTechnologies/blog/content/blog/2020/05/citrix-policy-migration.md

 # Resolve Merge Discrepancies with Citrix Studio
 Citrix 7.xx Studio handles policy filtering in a different manner than 6.5.
 Separate user and computer policies no longer exist inside the GUI.
 Instead policies use filters that can be applied to users and computers.
 After an import, studio attempts to merge user policies with computer policies of the same name and applies filters for the various users and computers.
 Read more on this here https://support.citrix.com/article/CTX138509.
 1. Open Citrix studio and click on policies, If you added several policies, there is a good chance you will be presented with the below screen
     *	Note the name of the policy given in the error message.
 There is no priority interference with the “unfiltered” policy as indicated in the message.
-While this message is misleading, it does give us a valuable bit of information, the other policy mentioned is called “HCG Best Practices”.
+While this message is misleading, it does give us a valuable bit of information, the other policy mentioned is called “Random-Citrix-Policy”.
 Make note of this policy name.
     ![ctx_studio_error](/img/2020/05/ctx_studio_error.png)
+    * Please note: In these examples I am censoring the actual policy name, and using a made up name, 'Random-Citrix-Policy' for privacy.

 2. To resolve this.
 Return to your admin Powershell session and execute the below commands.
 Use the policy names from your environment in the 'where' filters.